lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/test-doubles/test-doubles.md

 One thing to keep in mind is that you always have to decide which dependencies of your class can be decoupled from it, meaning that if the dependency change implementation, the class can continue working without changing as well.
 So on the class's tests, you can use test doubles to substitute every decoupled dependency, and test the class in a reliable and consistent environment, where you can easily test any scenario in a way that the tests will only fail if internal logic changes.

-## What's next?
+## Beyond this article

 If you want to know more about `DIP` and the other `SOLID` principles, [this article from hackernoon](https://hackernoon.com/solid-principles-made-easy-67b1246bcdf) is a great light start.
 And [This repo from ochococo](https://github.com/ochococo/OOD-Principles-In-Swift) gives nice and easy examples and has links to in-depth articles that are really good reading.

-If you want to know how to unit test asynchronous code, check out [my article about it](https://www.lucasoliveira.tech/posts/async-tests).
+If you want to know how to unit test asynchronous code, check out [my article about it](https://www.lucasoliveira.tech/#/post/async-tests).

+## Thanks for reading!

+Liked this content?
+Follow me on [Twitter](https://twitter.com/oliveira__lucas) and be the first to know about new articles.
+Suggestions, feedback, and corrections are always welcome.